Return to the main TTYtter page

 Sometimes you don't have to write an extension at all.
 If you are simply

-you have 0.8.0+, then simply scripting TTYtter would be enough.
+then simply piping commands to TTYtter would be enough.
+Since

 The -script argument, as you